justdie386/discordia-examples/docs/source/slash.rst

         },
     })
     end
+    client:on("ready", function()
+        for guild in client.guilds:iter() do
+             --for some reason we need to use this to actually load the slash command or smt otherwise it won't create itself initializeCommands(guild)
+      end
+end)

-What this will do is that it will create a slash command with a text input
+What this will do is that it will create a slash command with a text input and the client:on("ready") will initialize the command onto the server, note that there are other way to initialize the command but i use that one.

 Get the data from the text input
 ----------------